Education Funding

 We believe that schools and teachers must be supported in their work towards delivering a quality and inclusive education to young people.

-The latest OECD Education at a Glance 2023 report reveals that Ireland is again at the bottom of the OECD for investment in second-level education as a proportion of national wealth.
-Ireland is in last place out of 36 countries for investment in second-level education as a percentage of gross domestic product (GDP).
-In 2020, the year analysed in the OECD report, Ireland invested 1% of GDP in second-level education compared to the OECD average of 2% and EU average of 1.9%.
+The latest OECD Education at a Glance 2024 report reveals that Ireland is again at the bottom of the OECD for investment in second-level education as a proportion of national wealth.
+Ireland is in last place out of 34 countries for investment in second-level education as a percentage of gross domestic product (GDP).
+In 2021, the year analysed in the OECD report, Ireland invested 0.9% of GDP in second-level education compared to the OECD average of 1.9% and EU average of 1.9%.
+What this means is an annual funding gap of almost $1,000 per second-level student between Ireland and the OECD average

 Back to campaigns